A2Vision/FilterStream/README.md

 #### HTML

   - Has "Go to" text field (url/google search)
+  - Lists all key bindings for the platform.
-  - Has "current mixtream" YAML editable multi line text field
+  - "Scroll down to edit current midstream" Has "current mixtream" YAML editable multi line text field
      - saving/sharing/management of the mixtreams
 #### Native
   - Lists all key bindings for the platform.